digitallyinduced/ihp/Guide/your-first-project.markdown

 <a href={NewCommentAction (get #id post)}>Add Comment</a>
 ```

 After that, another type error can be found in `Web/View/Comments/Index.hs`.
-In this auto-generated view we have a `New Comment` button at the top:
+In this auto-generated view we have an `Index` button at the top:

 ```haskell
 <h1>Index <a href={pathTo NewCommentAction} class="btn btn-primary ml-4">+ New</a></h1>